-The product portfolio continues to develop through Avicanna's pipeline development efforts and continues to expand into new international markets where it is supported with medical education and patient support programs.
+The product portfolio continues to expand through Avicanna's pipeline development and research initiatives and continues to expand into new international markets.

 CBD Consumer and Derma-Cosmetic

 Marketed under the Pura H&WTM or Pura EarthTM brands, these registered, clinically tested, derma-cosmetic products include a portfolio of functional CBD topical products that are designed for consumer and retail sales where CBD cosmetics are permitted.